Ankush26030/Server-Cloner/README.md

 5.  **Configure environment variables:**

-    *   Create a `.env` file in the project root directory based on the `example.env` file.
+    *   Create a `.env` file in the project root directory.
     *   Populate the `.env` file with your Discord bot token.

     ```bash